-Upon termination of the NPA and/or Order, the Supplier shall make available to Purchaser for retrieval all Purchaser data in the XaaS/Cloud Service in a format and for a period of time mutually agreed beforehand with the Purchaser.
+Upon termination of the NPA and/or Order, the Supplier shall make available to Purchaser for retrieval all Purchaser data in the XaaS/Cloud Service in an agreed format and for a period of time mutually agreed beforehand with the Purchaser.

-As per section Error!
-Reference source not found., only encrypted connections shall be used for Purchaser retrieval of data unless exception agreed in writing by Purchaser.
+As per sections D.2 and G.4, only encrypted connections shall be used for Purchaser retrieval of data unless exception agreed in writing by Purchaser.